Recommendations & Conclusions

 Urgent stakeholder engagement is required to build relationships with key individuals; these stakeholders should have an open invitation to join the Stakeholder Forum and be able to feed into Taskforce decisions through it.
 The Government should be clear when the Taskforce is expected to provide advice and the influence of …

-Government response.
 The government responded by outlining the Taskforce's existing activities, including its establishment, meeting schedule, published terms of reference, and ongoing efforts by the Chair to contact stakeholders, with further plans for meetings this autumn to improve engagement.
-It did not …
+It did not explicitly commit to the specific …

 9